 (1) Private residential property (except property held in trust) is exempt for an assessment year if, at midnight on 30 June in the financial year before the assessment year, it is owned —

-(a) by an individual who uses it as his or her primary residence; or
+(a) by an individual who uses it as the individual’s primary residence; or

-(b) by a husband and wife, at least one of whom uses it as his or her primary residence; or
+(b) by spouses, at least one of whom uses it as that spouse’s primary residence; or

-(c) by persons who have lived in a de facto relationship with each other for at least 2 years, whether or not they still live on that basis, at least one of whom uses it as his or her primary residence.
+(c) by persons who have lived in a de facto relationship with each other for at least 2 years, whether or not they still live on that basis, at least one of whom uses it as that person’s primary residence.

 (2) However, if the property is also owned by another person or persons, it is exempt if each owner who does not use it for that purpose is an owner only because of a requirement by a financial institution for a guarantee of money advanced on the security of the property.

 [Section 21 amended: No. 28 of 2003 s.
-101.]
+101; No. 42 of 2022 s.
+19.]

 22. Residence owned by executor etc., exemption for if beneficiary in will exercising right to reside